DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 An instrument which measures both engine intake air mass and factors which affect air density, such as temperature, humidity, and pressure.

-An airflow meter that uses the changing resistance of a heated wire in the intake airstream to measure the mass of the air being drawn into the engine.
+An airflow detection device that uses the changing resistance of a heated wire in the intake airstream to measure the mass of the air being drawn into the engine.
 Also referred to as a hot-wire sensor.

 An apparatus used to measure the rate of flow of air or gas.